-This blog is part one of a two part series.
+This blog is part two of a two-part series.

 Automotive technology is woven into the fabric of our everyday lives.
 It gets millions of commuters to work every day and brings products from sellers to buyers across the country and around the world.